hasancse91/flutter_getx_template/README.md

 <img align="center" alt="MVVM Flow" src="repo_data/mvvm_flow.png" />

 <b>ViewModel:</b> At first let's talk about ViewModel.
 Actually view model is a controller where we
 implement our business logics.
+It receives the data from the model and process the data according to business logic and pushed into the live data observers which is observing by view.

-<b>View:</b> At first let's talk about View.
-Actually View is the collections of widgets like Text,
-Image, Dropdown etc. Which will be displayed to the users.
-Even
+<b>View:</b> View is the collections of widgets like Text, Image, Dropdown etc. Which will be displayed
+to the users.
+Even it controls the user input.
+When it needs any data it command the view model (In this project controller) for data and observe the response.
+Till then it may display a loader to the user.

+<b>Model:</b> Model is basically backend logic.
+It controls the data source.